Jiayijiayi-design/PD_Thesis/README.md

-# PD_Thesis
+# Masters Thesis at DTU

-This repository is for code the code created for data processing The content is mostly machine learning and signal processing
+The project is conducted in relation to my masters thesis in 2021-2022.
+The repository contains the code for preprocessing and training the model